Tally may bring challenges under Pennsylvania recount rules | Times Leader

 All told, counties in Pennsylvania have tallied more than 6.77 million ballots, or about 74% turnout.

-The Associated Press on Saturday after determining the remaining ballots left to be counted in Pennsylvania would not allow Trump to catch up.
+The Associated Press called the presidential contest for Biden on Saturday after determining the remaining ballots left to be counted in Pennsylvania would not allow Trump to catch up.

 Biden held an approximately 48,000-vote margin Tuesday night, too wide a gap to qualify for a mandatory statewide recount.

-But Trump has refused to concede or begin a transition process, and his campaign , arguing that registered Democratic voters were treated more favorably than Republicans.
+But Trump has refused to concede or begin a transition process, and his campaign sued in federal court over Pennsylvania’s presidential election, arguing that registered Democratic voters were treated more favorably than Republicans.

 There is no evidence of widespread fraud in the 2020 election, and no state or county election official has reported fraud or any other problem with the accuracy of the count.
 Democrats say Trump’s claims are meritless or flat-out lies.